Galatasaray S.K.: Facilities

-Stadia
+Stadiums

 Galatasaray played during its first years in different fields, since there were not any stadiums in Istanbul.
 In 1921, the first stadium, Taksim Stadium opened.
 Galatasaray played there until 1940.
 When the historic Taksim Stadium was demolished, Galatasaray decided to build a large, modern stadium.
 Due to difficulties stemming from World War II, construction was delayed for over two decades.
 In this period, they played in İnönü Stadium.

 On 20 December 1964, Ali Sami Yen Stadium opened.
 It was named after the founder of the club, Ali Sami Yen and was in the Mecidiyeköy quarter of the Şişli district at the center of the city.
 In 1964, the stadium had a capacity of over 35,000.
 Due to improvements in security and prohibition of standing spectators, it had an all-seater capacity of 24,990 and was nicknamed "Hell".

 After 2002, when Atatürk Olympic Stadium was built for Istanbul's Olympic Games bid, Galatasaray started to play European Cup matches there.
 The attendance record for a Turkish stadium was broken there, in a Galatasaray–Olympiacos match played in front of 79,414 spectators.
 But the Ali Sami Yen Stadium had historic importance for Galatasaray fans although it was smaller and older.